ssohail1/Hormone-Microbiome-DADA2-Data-Analysis/README.md

 ### Files in repo
 data folder:
   - HormoneAnalysis.R: R script with the [DADA2](https://benjjneb.github.io/dada2/tutorial_1_8.html) and phylogenetic analyses
-  - filt_files folder: contains the data used in the [DADA2](https://benjjneb.github.io/dada2/tutorial_1_8.html) and phylogenetic analyses.
+  - filt_files folder: input data for the [DADA2](https://benjjneb.github.io/dada2/tutorial_1_8.html) and phylogenetic analyses.

 ### How to use
 Clone repository into personal directory using this command,